i-shah/genra-ltea/README.md

 4. GenRA (genra-py) will need to be installed in this activated environment with:
 `pip install genra`

-5. Open your Jupyter Notebook In the terminal, execute `jupyter notebook`.
+5. Open your Jupyter Notebook In the terminal, execute `jupyter notebook` {note: this may neet to be installed in environment.}
 Then open the notebook `001-tt-genra-ltea-2020` to start coding.

 Further details are provided in the genra-py user manual